 In 2015, the CV-SNMP was developed for the Coachella Valley Groundwater Basin in accordance with the Recycled Water Policy.
 The CV-SNMP was prepared to manage salts and nutrients on a Subbasin-wide basis, while encouraging recycled water use.
 However, the RWQCB made recommendations for improvements to the CV-SNMP in 2020.
-In 2020 and 2021, the CV-SNMP Agencies - which include CVWD, CWA/Coachella Sanitary District, City of Palm Springs, DWA, IWA, MSWD, Myoma Dunes Mutual Water Company, and Valley Sanitary District - prepared a CV-SNMP Development Workplan (Development Workplan), which is the focus of this project, and a CV-SNMP Groundwater Monitoring Program Workplan (Monitoring Workplan), which is Project WQ-8, to guide revisions to the plan.
+In 2021 and 2022, the CV-SNMP Agencies - which include CVWD, CWA/Coachella Sanitary District, City of Palm Springs, DWA, IWA, MSWD, Myoma Dunes Mutual Water Company, and Valley Sanitary District - prepared a CV-SNMP Development Workplan (Development Workplan), which is the focus of this project, and a CV-SNMP Groundwater Monitoring

+Program Workplan (Groundwater Monitoring Workplan), which is Project WQ-8, to guide revisions to the plan.

-The CV-SNMP Agencies submitted the Development Workplan to the RWQCB in September 2021 and it was approved by the RWQCB in October 2021.
+The CV-SNMP Agencies submitted the Development Workplan to the RWQCB in September 2021 and it was accepted by the RWQCB in October 2021.
 The goal of the Development Workplan was to outline the steps necessary to revise the 2015 CV-SNMP considering RWQCB review comments and in accordance with the 2018 Recycled Water Policy.

-CVWD, DWA, and MSWD, along with the other CV-SNMP Agencies, will implement the Development Workplan. which includes conducting public outreach and creating a technical advisory committee, characterizing current groundwater quality and salt loading, developing nitrogen/total dissolved solids (N/TDS) forecasting methodologies, completing forecasting for multiple scenarios, selecting a preferred scenario, establishing management zones, and recommending TDS objectives.
+CVWD, DWA, and MSWD, along with the other CV-SNMP Agencies, are implementing the Development Workplan. which includes conducting public outreach and creating a technical advisory committee, characterizing current groundwater quality and salt loading, developing nitrogen/total dissolved solids (N/TDS) forecasting methodologies, completing forecasting for multiple scenarios, selecting a preferred scenario, establishing management zones, and recommending TDS objectives.
 The implementation schedule for the Development Workplan concludes with a final CV-SNMP submitted to the RWQCB in October 2026.
-Development Workplan implementation will begin in 2022.
-A Request for Proposals from qualified technical and stakeholder engagement consultants to update the CV-SNMP was released in January 2022.
-It is expected that the Development Workplan will commence in May 2022.
+The CV-SNMP Agencies selected a consultant to prepare the CV-SNMP Update, initiated Development Workplan tasks to establish the CV-SNMP stakeholder group and Technical Advisory Committee, and initiated work to characterize nitrate/TDS loading to the groundwater basin.
+The consultant has been gathering data and developing the Stakeholder Engagement Framework.
+The CV-SNMP Agencies applied for and received a \$200,000 USBR WaterSMART Applied Science grant to help develop the Mission Creek Subbasin fate and transport model.